 A denial, a denial, a denial, a denial, a denial

-As Cobain said, “We still feel as if we’re teenagers because we don’t follow the guidelines of what’s expected of us to be adults… It also has kind of a teen revolutionary theme.”
+“We still feel as if we’re teenagers because we don’t follow the guidelines of what’s expected of us to be adults… It also has kind of a teen revolutionary theme,” said Cobain.
+“The entire song is made up of contradictory ideas.
+It’s just making fun of the thought of having a revolution.
+But it’s a nice thought.”

-Producer Butch Vig stated, “even though we’re not really sure exactly what Kurt is singing about, there’s something in there that you understand – a sense of frustration and alienation.
-And to me, “Smells Like Teen Spirit” reminds a little bit of how Bob Dylan’s songs affected people in the ’60s.
+Producer Butch Vig understood what Cobain couldn’t quite articulate, stating, “Even though we’re not really sure exactly what Kurt is singing about, there’s something in there that you understand—a sense of frustration and alienation.
+And to me, ‘Smells Like Teen Spirit’ reminds a little bit of how Bob Dylan’s songs affected people in the ’60s.
 In a way, I think, that was a song that affected a generation of kids in the ’90s.
 They could relate to it.”

 “I wanted to have the adoration of John Lennon, but have the anonymity of Ringo Starr, you know.
 I didn’t want to be a front-man.
 I just wanted to be back there but, you know, be a rock ‘n roll star at the same time,” said Cobain.